bocoup/privacy-stack/README.md

 - [GitHub Actions](https://github.com/features/actions) for linting, typechecking, and smoke testing on merge to production and staging environments
 - Email/Password Authentication with [cookie-based sessions](https://remix.run/utils/sessions#md-createcookiesessionstorage)
 - Transactional emails with secure tokens, including forgot password and delete my data, with [Sendgrid](https://sendgrid.com/)
-- [GDPR](https://gdpr.eu/what-is-gdpr/) and [CCPA](https://www.oag.ca.gov/privacy/ccpa) compliance with do not sell, data access, and data deletion flows
+- [GDPR](https://gdpr.eu/what-is-gdpr/) and [CCPA](https://www.oag.ca.gov/privacy/ccpa) self-serve flows with do not sell, data access, and data deletion flows
   - Default do not sell on signup
   - See what data is stored about me
   - Delete most of my data